 These crawfish have tasty and tender meat with a little spongy texture after being cooked.
 People in the Bahamas love to grill this creature for a smokey flavor, but steaming, stewing, or salad are some common ways to enjoy crawfish.

 This animal plays an essential role in the ecosystem in the Bahamas.
 So, the local people in this country have to limit the fishing activities to preserve the crawfish population.

 Look at how people catch and make this giant delicious Bahamian crawfish.

 If you love to enjoy a soup with a mild and delicate flavor, Souse from the Bahamas will surely satisfy your hunger.
-The soup has its sophisticated taste from chicken (or sometimes sheep’s tongue) and some fresh citrus juice.
+The soup has a sophisticated taste from chicken and some fresh citrus juice.

 Souse doesn’t have as thick a consistency as head cheese or aspic.
 This soup only needs marinating for a short period of time.

 Lime and hot chili pepper are the main ingredients that add a strong aroma to the soup, making it so effective in curing you of a hangover after an exploding party.